Medical Staff Office

 School of Medicine and Biomedical Sciences

-Kaleida Health hospitals serve as important educational training areas for UB.
-Academic and voluntary faculty through their collaboration have strengthened the ties between Kaleida and the School of Medicine in promoting a common goal, specifically applying advances in science, medicine and education to the betterment of our community.
-Opportunities exist for interested physician staff members to assist in the maintenance of excellent clinical programs within Kaleida while conducting clinical research and participating in the education of future physicians as they continue in their training.
+Kaleida Health hospitals serve as important educational training facilities for UB.
+Through collaboration, academic and voluntary faculty have strengthened the ties between Kaleida Health and the School of Medicine in promoting a common goal, specifically applying advances in science, medicine and education to the betterment of our community.
+Opportunities exist for interested physician staff members to assist in the maintenance of excellent clinical programs within Kaleida Health while conducting clinical research and participating in the education of future physicians as they continue in their training.

 In 2013, UB broke ground to build a new medical school on the Buffalo Niagara Medical Campus.
 Expected to open in 2017, the new medical school will offer state-of-the art laboratory space, sky-bridge connections to adjacent medical facilities, an expanded patient care simulation center for clinical, surgical and robotic surgery training, as well as a built-in NFTA-Metro rail station for convenient public access.